 But there are plenty of great deals to be had on menswear that don’t require you to pay an arm and a leg.
 When it comes to your local mall, stores like Club Monaco and Massimo Dutti are (in my opinion, at least), frequently over-priced and not worth much consideration.

-Places like Banana Republic, J.Crew and the Gap are all generally pretty safe choices where you can find great pieces at good prices.
-On the lowest end, stores like Old Navy and H&M are cheaper for a reason, though if you choose carefully you can sometimes make great finds there for a fraction of the price.
+On the lowest end, stores like Old Navy are cheaper for a reason, though if you choose carefully you can sometimes make great finds there for a fraction of the price.
+(For instance, their workout gear is quite affordable, and holds up surprisingly well.)

 In general, if you keep the rule of thumb in mind, look for sales as much as possible, and be discerning about the price tag of your clothes, you can definitely find pieces that will help you level up your look without bottoming out your bank account.